What Everybody Ought to Know About PDF Collaboration

-Arguably the most important feature for PDF collaboration is sharing.
+Arguably the most important feature for online PDF collaboration is sharing.
 In many cases this is done through an email invitation or sharable link.
 You should also be able to edit the permissions of your document to control who has the ability to view, edit, comment, or send your content.

 These five features are great and all, but how do they actually help you in the workplace?

 Three Advantages of PDF Collaboration

 Having all the right features is one thing, but actually using them to your advantage is another.
 Here are three reasons why PDF collaboration can help you and your team in the workplace.

 We all know how it is with feedback, you send something out to be reviewed and the other person lags or completely forgets to hold up their end.
 While this pattern is pretty frustrating, finding a service that allows the receiver to participate straight on the document speeds this entire process up.
 It also eliminates you searching through your infinite inbox for large attachment files and disorganized feedback.